mvdw73/umqtt-simple-ameba/README.md

 ## Rationale

-This exists becasue the Ameba socket API follows the CPython API more closely than the ESP micropython socket API.
+This exists because the Ameba socket API follows the CPython API more closely than the ESP micropython socket API.
 Specifically, the ameba API has `send` and `recv` rather than `write` and `read` in the more widely-used ESP micropython socket.

 Also, the mechanism for connecting is different in the Ameba device.
 There is no `getaddrinfo` function, but the `connect` function takes two parameters being a server address and port.
 The server address can be a FQDN or an IP address.